Happy New Year!

 - Heat a large non stick frying pan or a griddle.
 Sprinkle the steaks with the peppercorns and cook them for two minutes each side.
 At the same time, fry or griddle the asparagus leaving it quite firm.

 - Mix the potatoes with the gherkin mixture, and serve it with the cooked steak and asparagus.

 - Eat and enjoy!

-Note from my cosy kitchen – frying steak really is quite an economical cut of steak so the shorter time you can fry it for the better, so it doesn’t get tough.
+Top tip – frying steak really is quite an economical cut of steak so the shorter time you can fry it for the better, so it doesn’t get tough.
 At two minutes each side it will be rare to medium rare, but if this is not for you then cook it for longer and try it out.
 Of course you can try this recipe with better cuts of meat but that will push up the price, so it depends if you want to be thrifty or not 🙂